*If you are a Returning Transfer student, please follow the steps indicated in the New Transfer Admits webpage.

 For other important information, including the deadline for the I-20/SEVIS transfer process, please contact the International Programs Office at (323) 343-3170, [email protected], or visit the International Programs webpage.

 Living on campus offers numerous opportunities for students to build lifelong friendships, develop as leaders and achieve academic success.
 We offer apartment-style residence halls that are a short walk to class, the University-Student Union and various campus resources.
 To learn more, visit the Housing and Residence Life webpage.
 (Be aware: Before you apply for Housing, you must first submit your Enrollment Confirmation Deposit (ECD).)

 (6) Review the Cost of Attendance and Financial Aid options

 To assist with these costs, financial aid is available to eligible students.
 If you have not already done so, please submit the FAFSA (or the CA Dream Act) application.
 The priority application deadline is March 2nd of the current year, for the following academic year.
 For more information, please visit the Financial Aid webpage.
 If you are a CA Dream Act applicant, please also submit the CA Nonresident Tuition Exemption for Eligible High School Graduates (AB-540) form, with supporting documentation, to the Office of Admissions and Recruitment.

-(7) Attend Golden Eagle Orientation during the Summer
+(7) Attend Golden Eagle Orientation

 (8) Review your GET To Do List and Stay Connected